Home > Health & Wellness > Health Library > Kaposi Sarcoma Treatment (PDQ®): Treatment - Patient Information [NCI]

 Most cases of epidemic Kaposi sarcoma in the United States have been diagnosed in homosexual or bisexual men infected with HIV.

-The symptoms of epidemic Kaposi sarcoma can include lesions in different parts of the body, including any of the following:
+The signs of epidemic Kaposi sarcoma can include lesions in different parts of the body, including any of the following:

 Kaposi sarcoma is sometimes found in the lining of the mouth during a regular dental check-up.